Cheryl Doss, PhD | Director

 Ron’s missionary journey started when he interrupted his studies at the Seminary in 1985/1986 and adventured to Africa as a volunteer student missionary, serving at the Adventist University in Rwanda and as project director for ADRA Sudan during the famine that affected the horn of Africa (Ethiopia, Somalia, Sudan).
 After one year in Sudan, Ron went back to Brazil to finish his studies at UNASP.
 There he met Jacqueline, who would eventually follow him to some of the most difficult places on the planet.

 Ron is an ordained pastor.
-Jackie works as an administrative assistant and translator for It Is Written Canada.
+Jackie works in the IPRS at the General Conference, supporting missionaries.
 They have two daughters, Caroline and Daniele.

 Enid Harris BS, RN | Assistant Director

 Enid developed a great interest and love for missions during her childhood years in Cape Town.
 She dreamed of someday becoming a real missionary.
 In 1969, while working at the former Good Hope Conference office God fulfilled that dream when she was invited to serve as a cross-cultural missionary in Blantyre, Malawi where she served as receptionist/office manager at the Malamulo-Blantyre Clinic (now the Adventist Health Centre) for seven years.

 Following her work in Malawi, Enid studied at Andrews University where she met her husband, Mike.
 It was while pastoring in the Central California Conference that the family accepted an invitation to serve at Bethel College in the former Transkei, South Africa.
 There Enid multi-tasked as campus nurse, taught nutrition to theology students and health education in the Secondary Teacher Diploma program.
 Apart from her regular job she home schooled their two sons, Matthew and Joel, along with four other missionary kids.
 Later she served as registrar for the Griggs University/Bethel College Campus program.